OMerkel/caesar_cipher/README.md

 <em>Start a session in browser on http://omerkel.github.io/caesar_cipher/html5/src </em>

-The basic concept of the Caesar Cipher is one of the encryption techniques that should have been used by Gaius Iulius Caesar (*July 100BC; &dagger;March 15th, 44BC) to protect message exchange among his military troops.
+The basic concept of the Caesar Cipher is one of the encryption techniques that is said to have been used by Gaius Iulius Caesar (*July 100BC; &dagger;March 15th, 44BC) to protect message exchange among his military troops.

 Caesar Cipher encryption is basically performed by monoalphabetic character